melodyqxuan/FGSMP/README.md

 1. Data and Data Processing
    1. Data
    2. Data Processing
-3. Methodologies and Model Overview
+2. Methodologies and Model Overview
    1. Event extraction
    2. Models
       1. SSPM
       2. MSSPM
-4. Reproducibility
+3. Reproducibility
    1. Prerequisites
    2. Building dataset
    3. How to train the model
    4. How to evaluate the model
+4. Validation Accuracy
+5. References

 ## Data and Data Processing